 “The past two weeks without a curfew have been the most fun I’ve had my entire year, maybe even in my life,” Campbell said.

 Campbell, like many other residential freshmen, has been celebrating the lift of the curfew.
 The first night the curfew was lifted she and her friends celebrated by having a karaoke night in Brickell.

 “Not having to worry about it anymore is just simply immaculate,” said Melissa Hunyadi, an undeclared business major from Shelton, Connecticut.

-“When I first found out that the curfew was lifted, I texted my friends and we were all so excited,” said Souleymane Bangoura, a freshman business major from Tucson living in Mahoney Residential College.
+“When I first found out that the curfew was lifted, I texted my friends and we were all so excited,” said Souleymane Bangoura, a sophomore business major from Tucson who lived in Mahoney Residential College.
 “We literally made plans to go out to Wynwood the following night.”

-The curfew being lifted has signaled a new beginning for the class of 2024, the rising sophomores say.
+The curfew being lifted has signaled a new beginning for the class of 2024, the rising sophomores said.